From Uncertain Direction to Confident Marketing Execution

 • validating direction

-• moving forward without constant re-evaluation
+• moving forward without constant restarting

-4. Stabilized execution
+4. Created stability in execution

 What Happened After